CDCgov/phlip/src/services/store/Readme.md

 `history` is a standard browser history object that is passed as a dependecy to the `api` for handling unauthorized requests.

+### redux-persist
+redux-persist library is used to persist date upon refresh. redux-persist needs to know the store information in order to do this.
+The `persistor` variable in this file is for redux-persist.
+This persistor variable is passed to the `<PersistGate>` component in `scenes/index.js`.

+We pass certain reducers we want to be persisted to redux-persist, as seen in `scenes/reducer.js`.
+All persisted data is stored in session storage and cleared when the user logs out.
+The only state variable that is persisted upon logout is the `rowsPerPage` in the Home reducer.